California Transparency in Supply Chains Act of 2010

 The Body Shop is passionate about the workers in its supply chain and through its Ethical Trade program aims to ensure that human rights are respected throughout its supply chain around the world.

 All direct suppliers to The Body Shop International plc, and its affiliates (hereinafter, "The Body Shop"), are assessed against our Supplier Code of Conduct, according to the criteria set out by the Ethical Trading Initiative (ETI), which is an alliance of companies, trades unions and voluntary organisations.
 The Code is underpinned by international labor standards and covers issues such as forced labor , child labor, discrimination, working conditions, living wages, and freedom of association.
 Our approach is to positively engage with suppliers if we find issues, but failure to commit to working with our Code results in termination of the trading relationship.

 The eradication of child labor and forced labor are critical elements of our Code of Conduct and we take the issue incredibly seriously.
 The Body Shop proactively takes efforts to ensure and verify the absence of such slavery and human trafficking in our supply chain and our activities include:

-- Supplier mapping, assessments and questionnaires: BSI performs an ongoing mapping and risk assessment of its direct product manufacturers.
-This process includes assessment of particular labor compliance risks, based on location and is then corroborated by detailed supplier questionnaires.
+We perform on-going mapping and risk assessment of our direct product manufacturers, including assessment of particular labor compliance risks, based on location and industry, which is then corroborated by detailed supplier questionnaires.

 The Body Shop recognizes that monitoring alone does not bring about sustainable improvement to working conditions in the supply chain.
-The Body Shop has evolved its Ethical Trade program so that in some cases we work more closely with suppliers on particular issues to directly improve labor conditions.
-We now have a number of specialist NGO partners working with some of our suppliers on issues like health and safety, worker retention and worker engagement.
-We also run an ongoing program to help our direct suppliers cascade our standards down the supply chain - a key requirement of our Ethical Trade Program.
+The Body Shop has evolved its Ethical Trade programme so that in some cases we work more closely with suppliers on particular issues to directly improve labor conditions.
+We have a number of specialist NGO partners working with suppliers on issues like health and safety, worker retention and worker engagement.
+We also run an on-going program to help our direct suppliers cascade our standards down the supply chain - a key requirement of our Ethical Trade Program.